JiangXL/BIO206-15/Lecture1.md

 ## 1.4 How did cells evolve?
 Evidence to support symblosis: Mitochondria.
 Genetic information determines the nature of whole nulticellular organisms.
 Gene is the one which can code protein, RNA or others.
-Intragenic mutation, gene duplication, DNA segment shuffling, Horizontal trasfer
+Mutation, duplication, shuffling, Horizontal trasfer, which can change the info of DNA.
+Horizontal gene transfer(HGT) occurs in prokaryotic cells (same species or between species), which contians transformation, conjugation, transduction, by sex.

+** Homologous genes(genes are homologs):**
++ orthologs(对位？): Speciation to give to two separate speices
++ paralogs（邻位？）: Gene duplication and divergence

+HGT: Transduction, transfofmation, commgation sex is horizontal gene tra

+Phylogenetic Tree of Life by rRNA sequence（系统发生树）

+## 1.5 The application model systems study cell biology

+Drosophiae, //C. elegans//,